 Brandi also noted, “attitudes toward older women will shift as they become visible within our communities as the athletes, coaches and referees out on the soccer field engaged in this intense sport, rather than always standing on the sidelines with snacks and drinks for the players.
 The opportunity to play a team sport is often overlooked by the age 50 and older community, especially women.
 The benefits of soccer for adults to prevent health issues and to heal the body, as well as the social-emotional positives, may truly outweigh the risk of injury when using training guidance from your doctor.”

 Watch a recorded LIVE interview with Brandi to learn more about San Diego Soccer Women, HERE.
+(NEW) You can also learn more about Brandi's disrupt aging story HERE.

 Through San Diego Soccer Women’s network, AARP interviewed three inspiring California women who aren’t letting their age keep them from playing the game.
 These players told AARP that one of their favorite things about playing soccer is the camaraderie and social connections they have made.
 They also say it’s never too late to start playing!